 The following Priority Banking programmes listed are just several from the top banks operating in Singapore.

 They might appear similar on the surface, but you’ll quickly notice how they differentiate themselves from each other.

-An investment-focused priority banking programme, Citigold offers a comprehensive suite of financial advisory services and lifestyle perks.
-Applicants are required to make a minimum deposit or investment of S$250,000 with the account.
+A wealth-focused priority banking programme, Citigold offers a comprehensive suite of financial advisory services and lifestyle perks.
+Applicants are required to make a minimum deposit and/or investment/insurance of S$250,000 with the account.

-Apart from cash bonuses to preferential interest rates (up to S$6,976 signup bonus and 2.6% interest on a 12-month SGD time deposit), you'll also have access to a dedicated Relationship Manager to help manage your investment portfolio, and a team of experts including insurance and mortgage specialists to help you reach your financial goals.
+Apart from rewards and preferential interest rates (up to S$16,855 welcome rewards and up to 4% p.a. interest on a 3-month SGD Time Deposit), you'll also have access to a dedicated Relationship Manager to help manage your investment portfolio, and a team of experts including insurance and mortgage specialists to help you reach your financial goals.

 The best part - your Citigold privileges are extended worldwide, making it super convenient for jet setters to access Citibank branches on the go.